Should you repair or replace your boiler | Pimlico Plumbers - Property Maintenance Services in London

 Top Tip: When looking to replace your boiler, you should consider what type of boiler will be best for the size of your home and occupancy.
 For example, family homes may choose to stick with a standard boiler and hot water tank set-up to run taps, showers and water-based appliances concurrently, whereas apartments may choose a lighter load combi boiler.

-A Pimlico heating engineer fixes a combi boiler
+Pimlico heating engineer fixing a boiler

 So, is it better to repair or replace my boiler?